janparisek/Discord-CreateVoice/README.md

-# CreateVoice
+# Discord-CreateVoice
-A discord.js bot for creating custom voice channels.
+A discord.js bot for creating on-demand voice channels.

 ## Features
-1. Creates a new voice channel on command (default: `/create`)
+* Create new voice channels with `/create`
-1. User gets perms for their channel
+* Users get perms for their channel
-1. Channel automatically gets deleted after being empty for too long
+* Channels get deleted after being empty for too long
-1. Channel spawns in set category
+* Channel category can be set

 ## Setup
-The bot is exclusively configured through .json files.
 ### Token
-Provide your token to the token.json file.
+Provide your token to the `token.mjs` file.

 ### Configuration
-The bot offers unique settings for each guild.
+Configuration can be done through the `config.mjs` file.
+This is done on a per-guild basis.
 Settings are provided as an object in an array:
 ```javascript
 {
   "guild": "446409003136712726",